 Some of the biggest European pike can be found in the Netherlands, England, and Germany.

-The northern pike is a very common and popular fish in the U.S. and in Canada as well.
-It can be found in 32 of the U.S. states.
+The northern pike is a very common and popular fish in the US and Canada.
+It can be found in 32 US states.

 American pike can be caught in parts of Alaska and Maine in the northern parts of the country, in the Great Lakes regions and the states surrounding them, as well as in the southern parts of the States, such as the northern parts of Texas and Arizona.